 Of course, a $0 monthly payment will cause the loan balance to grow a lot over time.

-In 20-25 years, you will owe taxes on the forgiven balance, which could be from all the growing interest payments.
+In 20 to 25 years, you will owe taxes on the forgiven balance, which could be from all the growing interest payments over the extended loan term.
 Or will you?

 Declaring insolvency to get out of the student loan “tax bomb”